 Our Company's business is seasonal in nature.
 Typically, the wind generation is higher from May to November.
-For risks relating the same, please refer to "Risk Factors - Risk Factor Number 2 - Due to the seasonal nature of the industry we operate in, we may not be able to achieve complete utilisation of the windmills owned and operated by our Company, which in turn could materially and adversely affect our business, prospects, financial condition and results of operation" on page 29 of this DLOF.
+For risks relating the same, please refer to "Risk Factors - Risk Factor Number 2 - Due to the seasonal nature of the industry, we operate in, we may not be able to achieve complete utilisation of the windmills owned and operated by our Subsidiaries, which in turn could materially and adversely affect our business, prospects, financial condition and results of operation.
+The average capacity utilisation of the wind farms of our Subsidiaries, was 15.2%, 14.4% and 15.6% in the years ended March 31, 2024, March 31, 2023 and March 31, 2022." on page 28 of this DLOF.